-Watch for Croatia to take the next great step in becoming a major travel destination when it finally joins the European Union in July 2013.
+Croatia took the next great step in becoming a major travel destination when it finally joined the European Union in July 2013 to become its 28th member state.

 A stone's throw away from Northern Italy across the Adriatic Sea, lies Croatia.